 An extension part containing syntax elements are conditionally present depending on values of constraint and extensions flags.

 The profile_level( ) syntax structure is proposed to be included at the beginning of the sequence parameter set syntax.
+Additionally, it is proposed to indicate profile_level( ) for an entire bitstream.

 In addition, the contribution proposes: